ABOUT THE CADDO LAKE PHOTOGRAPHY WORKSHOP

 TRIPOD for KAYAKING?: While photographing from kayaks, most participants will likely prefer to handhold their cameras, though some may opt to use a tall tripod.
 If you choose to use a tripod in shallow swamp water, be cautious as it will get muddy.
 We recommend bringing an older tripod you don't mind getting dirty.

-TALL RUBBER BOOTS: Ideally reaching almost to the knee, tall rubber boots are highly recommended to keep you dry and mud-free while enjoying amazing shoreline photography and entering kayaks.
+TALL RUBBER BOOTS: Ideally reaching almost to the knee, tall rubber boots are highly recommended to keep you dry and mud-free while enjoying photography and entering kayaks.

 STRONG FLASHLIGHT: We may be out in the dark before sunrise and after sunset.